-Use this feature to set the Active State Power Management (ASPM) level for a PCI-E device.
-Select Force L0 to force all PCI-E links to operate at L0 state.
+This feature allows the user to set the Active State Power Management (ASPM) level for a PCI-E device.
+Select Force L0s to force all PCI-E links to operate at L0s state.
 Select Auto to allow the system BIOS to automatically set the ASPM level for the system.
 Select Disabled to disable ASPM support.
-The options are Disabled, Force L0, and Auto.
+The options are Disabled, Force L0s, and Auto.